FTIALTISLIFE/Servidor-ALTIS/A METTRE SUR LE BUREAU/Bec/README.txt

 If you are unsure about what this file is.
 Do read the wiki about it. its Needed for Bec to function.

 --- !!!
 YOU MUST HAVE BATTLEYE SETUP CORRECTLY WITH RCON BEFORE YOU CONTINUE !!! ---
+--- !!!
+YOU MUST HAVE BATTLEYE SETUP CORRECTLY WITH RCON BEFORE YOU CONTINUE !!! ---
+--- !!!
+YOU MUST HAVE BATTLEYE SETUP CORRECTLY WITH RCON BEFORE YOU CONTINUE !!! ---
+--- !!!
+YOU MUST HAVE BATTLEYE SETUP CORRECTLY WITH RCON BEFORE YOU CONTINUE !!! ---

 -------------